The Hiru CIA revelation that protected the 'Muhudu Maha Viharaya' (Video)

-Defense Secretary Retired Major General Kamal Gunaratne has taken steps to establish a navy sub-divison for the protection of the Pottuvil Muhudu Maha Viharaya which has been invaded by illegal acquisitions.
+Defense Secretary Retired Major General Kamal Gunaratne has taken steps to establish a navy sub-division for the protection of the Pottuvil Muhudu Maha Viharaya which has been invaded by illegal acquisitions.

 This was after he visited the area to inquire about the safety of the Pottuvil Muhudu Maha Viharaya based on the Hiru CIA revelation.